ChaNorth, Chashama's international upstate artist residency has been located in the Hudson Valley since 2006.

 ChaNorth accepts applications in all creative fields, including but not limited to visual arts, choreography, writing, music composition, and performance.
 National and international emerging and mid-career artists are welcome to apply.
 For international artists, we can provide letters of support, but each artist is responsible for arranging their own visa.
 Artists enrolled in graduate and undergraduate programs at the time of their application are not eligible to apply to ChaNorth.

-The application process is in two stages: shortlisted artists will be asked for a 10 -15 minute Skype/phone interview to be scheduled from February 2020.
+The application process is in two stages: shortlisted artists will be asked for a 10 -15 minute Skype/phone interview to be scheduled from February 2021.
 Artists are selected based on quality and commitment to their work, their project description, and their ability to interact positively with the community.
-ChaNorth accepts at total of 49 artists for the 2020 summer season.
+ChaNorth accepts at total of 48 artists for each summer season.

 During the ChaNorth residency, artists have multiple opportunities to share their work and network with others, including 2-3 studio visits per session from critics, curators, gallerists, and residency directors.
 Previous studio visitors have included:

 Nora Khan, a writer focused on emerging issues within digital art and the philosophy of technology.

 Will Hutnick, artist and curator residency director at the Wassaic Project, NY.

 Junho Lee, Founding Director of NARS Foundation, Brooklyn, NY